 If you work for a large company, it’s important that you compare your employer coverage and Medicare.
 You can have Medicare Part A (which if you paid Medicare taxes while working, Part A has no premium), and your employer group plan at the same time.

 If you keep your large employer group coverage, you’ll have a Special Enrollment Period after you leave your job.
 You qualify to sign up for Part A, Part B, Part D, and a Medicare Supplement plan without penalty.

-It’s very important to talk to your employer’s benefits coordinator before you decide what to do when turning 65 and continuing to work.
+It’s very important to talk to your employer’s benefits coordinator before you decide what to do.
 Your benefits may change if you enroll in Medicare, even if you just enroll in Part A.

-- Most 65-year old’s still have many years to live.
 Getting legal documents in order can make sure your wishes are followed.
-This is in regards to healthcare, including end of life care, ongoing finances and your estate.
+This is in regards to healthcare, including end of life care, ongoing finances, and your estate.
 You should include in these documents an advance medical directive (living will), a power of attorney for finances, and a will.